guimbreon/PyLib_FILES/README.md

 # Files Library

-This is a basic math library that provides several functions for performing arithmetic operations on two numbers.
-It was created as part of an exercise in creating libraries.
+This is a file library that makes it easier to work with files.

 ## Installation